-The NAB Business Card is suited to small to medium-sized businesses.
-It offers a low interest rate on purchases, interest-free days and complimentary business liability insurance.
+The NAB Business Card is a charge card that is suited to small to medium-sized businesses.
+It offers a low purchase interest rate and complimentary business liability insurance.

 |Product Name||NAB Business Card|